 They also don’t have to be real animals, another of mine is the Dragon.
 Like I say, what’s important is the Animal’s representation – their energy if you will.

-With the Dragon, some of what it represents is balance, strength, and honor.
+With the Dragon, some of what it represents are balance, strength, and honor.
 But you can take this deeper, as all aspects of the animal are important.
 Say how a Dragon notoriously breathes fire, which can implicate a hot temper or bad mouth.

 When it comes to the Sea Cucumber, this animal is humble yet essential.
 It cleans away excess algae in coral reefs that would damage the coral severely if left unchecked.